earthtone/generator/README.md

 ```

-Traverses `pages` directory and `meta` directory for files.
+Traverses `markdown` directory and `meta` directory for files.
 Both the source directories and output directories are configurable, but generation defaults to an assumed structure generated during `grayson init`.
 If no page specific metadata is provided, default values are used.

-EG: The files `/pages/index.md` & `/meta/index.json` yield an `index.html` file output in the `/public` directory.
+EG: The files `/markdown/index.md` & `/meta/index.json` yield an `index.html` file output in the `/public` directory.